-A11.
 Creating our draft Neighbourhood Plan has been made possible by a great effort on the part of local people.
 It has been a story of tremendous engagement by the community.

-A12.
 The Parish Council called for volunteers to form a Steering Group.
 This group has been responsible for steering our plan through its various stages, including holding widespread consultations among residents and analysing the results, examining various other pieces of evidence needed to support the plan and drafting this Neighbourhood Plan document.

-A13.
-This has been conducted over the past two and a half years, with many people in the Parish coming together to address important issues such as housing, the countryside, farming, traffic levels, communications and Nearly part renewable energy.
+This has been conducted over the past 2 years, with many people in the Parish coming together to address important issues such as housing, the countryside, farming, traffic levels, people took part communications and renewable energy.